engagepy/beginner_python_playground/README.md

 **Intro:**

 > A collection of code written in my learning phase.
 Mostly python, for it had me at first sight.
 My journey is not usual, I spent 20s setting up and operating businesses, teaching scuba and making bread in the non code world.
 This code path started around >30< with an objective to build real solutions, add to the open source community, and to hopefully contribute lines of code to something meaningful.

-This Repo contains .py files.
+This Repo specifically contains .py files so far.
 Each representing an independent code project apt for beginners.

+**Steps to Initiate:** *(Don't Over Think It.
+It's Easier Thank you Think)*

 One doesn't have to learn code to use code.
 Here are some steps if you wish to dip your feet ..